AIBlockOfficial/valence_market/README.md

 ### 🚧 Further Work

 - [ ] Paginate orders
+- [ ] Add cache functionality
-- [ ] Add cache and cuckoo filter functionality
+- [ ] Add cuckoo filter functionality
 - [x] Separate ID from Listing and Order structs (create MongoDB wrapper struct with ID)
 - [x] Construct initial order when new listing is created (does this form part of the listing POST call?)
 - [ ] Add tests